TheGloriousGenesis/CS_Learning/AWS_MachineLearningCertification/AWS_Revision.md

 Exam
-- Unanswered questions are scored as incorrect; there is no penalty for guessing.
+- Unanswered questions are scored as incorrect; there is n- penalty for guessing.
 - 50 questions in exam that affect score
-- You need 750/1000 to pass
+- You need 750/1000 t- pass
-- Includes 15 unscored questions that do not affect your score
+- Includes 15 unscored questions that d- not affect your score

-Exam is split into 4 domains
+Exam is split int- 4 domains
   - Data engineering - 20%
   - Exploratory Data Analysis - 24%
   - Modelling - 36%